 Schuyler Colloredo-Mansfeld, BSFS '19

-Sky is a sophomore in the School of Foreign Service from Chapel Hill, North Carolina.
+Sky is a junior in the School of Foreign Service from Chapel Hill, North Carolina.
 His interest in international issues began with the time he spent in Ecuador growing up.
 After finishing high school, Sky decided to take a gap year before enrolling here a Georgetown.
 Through working for several different NGOs in India, Uganda, and Tanzania on a range of projects before arriving at Georgetown.
-During this time and a summer he spent in Mumbai after his freshman year, he became specifically interested in international development.
+During this time and a summer he spent in Mumbai after his freshman year, he became specifically interested in development in India.
 The MURF program has enabled him to begin looking into research in this field while working under Professor Joshi.
-Sky is excited to build on the work he did for her last year examining issues of pollution of the Ganges River, in addition to helping with a new project looking at the long term implications of serializations imposed by the Indian government in the 1970s, to most recently working with survey data to assess outcomes of leadership initiatives in Indian schools .
+Sky has had the opportunity to work on a range of projects in this area, from examining issues of pollution of the Ganges River, to looking at the long term implications of serializations imposed by the Indian government in the 1970s, to most recently working with survey data to assess outcomes of leadership initiatives in Indian schools .
 Sky is currently working with Professors Bell and Veeraraghavan on their on participatory mapping in informal settlements in India.
 Beyond his work at the Mortara Center, Sky plays on the Georgetown Ultimate Frisbee team and works at a student run coffee shop, The Midnight MUG.

 Meghna Sinha, BSFS '19